CyberFatherRT/license.nvim/README.md

 # License.Nvim

-This is a simple plugin to add a license to your file.
+This is a simple plugin to add a license to your project.